- News & Events

 Back to Top Nav

-The Ethics Institute seeks to advance Dartmouth's unique teacher scholar model by providing graduate and undergraduate students funds to work on a research project under the supervision of a Dartmouth faculty advisor.
+Are you looking for ideas and funding for fall term research?
+Sayles Student Research Grants are available to all Dartmouth students conducting research in ethics and working with a Dartmouth faculty advisor.
+The Ethics Institute seeks to advance Dartmouth's unique teacher scholar model by providing graduate and undergraduate students funds to work on an ethics related research project under the supervision of a Dartmouth faculty advisor.
 Students develop and present their proposed project to the Ethics Institute as outlined below.
 Projects may take place either off-campus or in Hanover.
 Research opportunities are not given academic credit.
 The Sayles Grant is available to students during all terms.

 Amount of award may vary.
 Award maximums are set at $2,000 per student for domestic research projects and $2,500 for projects that take place abroad.
 Grants are awarded on the basis of: the merits of the project and the strength of the proposal, a solid academic background and overall grade point average, and faculty recommendation and/or sponsor support for the project.

 The sixth week of term preceding term of research.